 How to use Python for loops

 A for loop is a powerful tool for repeating a block of code and working with lists and strings.
 Loops make up a fundamental building block for writing algorithms and simplifying our code.
-You can learn more about the different ways we can use for loops in our award-winning online Python for AI course and Python camps, designed by professionals from Google, Stanford, and MIT!
-Join our free Python class to get started with live guidance from an expert.
+Your child can learn more about the different ways we can use for loops in our award-winning online Python for AI course and Python camps.
+They can even earn a certificate!
+Enroll them in our free Python class to get started with live guidance from an engaging instructor, in a small group setting of just five students max.

 Written by Jamila Cocchiola who has always been fascinated with technology and its impact on the world.
 The technologies that emerged while she was in high school showed her all the ways software could be used to connect people, so she learned how to code so she could make her own!
 She went on to make a career out of developing software and apps before deciding to become a teacher to help students see the importance, benefits, and fun of computer science.